Return to the search form Return to your search results

 Students receive University of Iowa resident credit for the courses taken on this program.

 Unless UI Study Abroad has an approval on file for the courses you take abroad to be applied toward a specific major, minor, certificate, or general education requirement, you will receive general elective credit for your course.
+The course approval process will be discussed when you meet with your study abroad advisor.

 You are encouraged to participate in the included program excursions and activities, in addition to the field trips built into some of your courses.
 Dates and exact locations are at the discretion of the Resident Director and they vary from session and session and semester to semester.